Eyre (river)

 The combined watercourse Eyre-Grande Leyre is 115.9 km long.

 Name

 Eyre is an Aquitanian hydronym.
 It can be found in such names as Eyres-Moncube, Landes, or the craste de l'Eyron (Eyron ditch) in Lacanau, Gironde.
 Note that Leyre is a variant of the name Eyre, affected by an agglutination of the Romance article.

 Geography

-The basin of the Eyre in included in the parc régional des Landes de Gascogne (National Park of the Moors of Gascony).
+The basin of the Eyre in included in the Landes de Gascogne Regional Natural Park.

 The river takes form in the Plantiet Marsh, in Grande Lande near Sabres, Landes.

 It flows north into the Bassin d'Arcachon, a large bay on the Atlantic coast, in the Pays de Buch, Gironde.
 Its delta of 30 km2 contains the Le Teich ornithological park.

 The Eyre flows through a preserved environment.
 Its banks are bordered by a broad-leaved forest.
 Branches join over the river, forming a gallery forest, that contrasts with the Landes forest, planted with maritime pines.